PTSD in First Responders - Symptoms, Tips & Treatment

 Who Are First Responders?

-• Other emergency personnel like 911 dispatchers or anyone who helps during an emergency (e.g. military personnel)
+• Other Emergency Personnel.
+Anyone who helps during an emergency (e.g. military personnel)

 Statistics of PTSD in First Responders